OpenSpace/openspace.github.io/docs/developers/compiling/ubuntu.md

 With any of these methods, CMake is first configured, then (if no errors) the generate step creates the build files.

+The Web GUI interface does not work with the linux version of OpenSpace.
+Use the F1 menu instead, which provides full functionality but has a different layout.

 # Run OpenSpace

 Execute: